 Teeth cleaning is a skill that needs to be trained by your dog like any other—think of it as a special trick that comes with the bonus of supporting their health.

 As with obeying any command, cleaning your dog’s teeth will be much easier if you start this training when they’re a puppy.
 Besides, many puppies are naturally inclined to nip and nibble on fingers anyway, so you might as well brush their teeth while they’re at it!

-If you're using a finger brush, this is also a good time to help train a puppy's bite control.
-Puppies often need feedback to know when a bite is playful versus when it's hurtful.
-If your puppy nips your finger during brushing, you can make an exaggerated pain reaction ("Ow!
-I'm hurt!") and turn away, so your pup will learn this boundary.
+If you’re using a finger brush, this is also a good time to help train a puppy’s bite control.
+Puppies often need feedback to know when a bite is playful versus hurtful.
+If your puppy nips your finger during brushing, you can make an exaggerated pain reaction (“Ow!
+I’m hurt!”) and turn away, so your pup will learn this boundary.

 Teach an Old Dog New Tricks

 If you didn’t start brushing your dog’s teeth when they were a puppy, don’t worry.
 They can still learn to accept your finger (or a toothbrush).
 It might just require some time, patience, and a little trickery.

 To get your dog accustomed to having your finger or brush in its mouth, maybe start by simply letting it eat food off your finger.
 Now is a great time to try out your canine-friendly toothpaste to see if there’s one your dog likes.

 Once your dog is a bit more comfortable, you can try brushing.
 You may have to hold their muzzle to get them to comply, but don’t use too much force—you want this to be a positive experience.
 If you’ve got a bigger dog—or a very wiggly little dog—it can also be wise to have a partner to assist you during brushing.
 Letting one person hold and soothe the dog while the other brushes can make the experience a little more calming for your dog.